HazyResearch/EmptyHeaded/README.md

 ./compile.sh
 ```

 The compiler needs to be compiled. (wrap your head around that).
+This compiles our Scala code and a few static cython bindings.

 Running Queries
 -----------------